WoozyMasta/metricz/CONFIG.md

   undefined or zero.
 This ID must be unique across all game servers on all hosts.
 You can override it here to prevent storage and profile path changes on existing servers.
+* **`settings.host_name`** (`string`) -
+  Overrides the Host Name.
+By default, attempts to obtain it automatically.
+  In some environments, reading the host name may be limited and unavailable.
+You can use this if you want to explicitly override the host name used in metric labels.
 * **`settings.init_delay_sec`** (`int`) = 30 -
   Delay in seconds before the first metric collection begins.
 * **`settings.collect_interval_sec`** (`int`) = 15 -